by Dr Gonzo

 The thing was, I didn't know we had any particular kind of friendship, to me, it was just a friendship, and one I thought was special.
 After this, I never heard from her again.

-It still hurts a bit, after all, I had been the one at the beginning of this friendship to stress there was to be no inappropriate behavior from either of us.
-I laid out the ground rules for success, although I knew very little back then of what it takes to be successful at online friendship (and I must admit, I still don't).
+It's hard to admit that after all this time, it still hurts (the song, The First Cut is the Deepest, by Rod Stewart, comes to mind).
+In hindsight, I should instead be laughing at just how naïve I really was because at the beginning of this friendship I was the one to stress there be no inappropriate behaviour from either of us.
+I laid out the boundaries and ground rules for our success, although I knew very little back then of what it takes to be successful at online friendship (and I must admit, I still don't).

 One day, about eight to twelve months after we had met, she asked me if I found her attractive.
 She had sent me her photo and looking back, she did make quite a deal of it, for reasons I never understood.
 I was taken aback by her question.
 You see, I have a problem, and it was about to be tested.
 As much as is humanly possible, and doesn't put me in any danger or trouble with the law, I am honest to the core...someone once said, at times, I am brutally so.